OS. [p], [t], [k] spirantalized before [s]; [ps|ts|ks] > [ɸɸ|θθ|xx]

 There are a couple of less obvious Sindarin examples that might also demonstrate [ks] > [xx] > [x]:

-Also relevant is the fact that carach appeared as early as the 1940s in The Lord of the Rings drafts (SD/33) and there was variant form Helcharach for N. Helcharaes in the Etymologies of the 1930s (EtyAC/KARAK).
+Also relevant is the fact that carach appeared as early as the 1940s in The Lord of the Rings drafts (SD/33) and there was variant form Helcharach for N. Helcharaes in The Etymologies of the 1930s (EtyAC/KARAK).
 Thus, Tolkien may have switched to [ks] > [x] as early as the 1940s and possibly even considered it in the 1930s.

 There are no clear examples for the development of primitive [ps] in Sindarin, so it may have become [ɸs] (as in Noldorin) or [ɸɸ] (analogous to the Sindarin developments of [ks] and [ts]).